 We are pleased to invite all alumni to participate in the upcoming meeting of the Alumni Book Club!

-On Wednesday, October 23rd, we will gather at Kellenberg Memorial at 7 PM to discuss our “Halloween” selection, The Turn of the Key by Ruth Ware.
+On Monday, March 30th, we will gather at Kellenberg Memorial at 7 PM to discuss our next selection, American Dirt, by Jeanine Cummins.
 Please RSVP below.